lxhq/SubgraphMatching/README.md

 # SubgraphMatching
 ## Introduction
-We study the performance of eight representative in-memory subgraph matching algorithms.
+We study the performance of eight representative in-memory subgraph matching (subgraph query) algorithms.
 Specifically, we put QuickSI, GraphQL, CFL, CECI, DP-iso, RI and VF2++ in a common framework to compare them on the following four aspects:
 (1) method of filtering candidate vertices in the data graph;